Pabbiqo/pq-eraser-standalone/README.md

 ## Usage

 Click and drag to erase a larger area.
-A single click erases one tile (1×1) across all selected layers and levels.
+A single click erases one tile (1×1) across all layers and levels.

-If the selected area contains RoomDefs and the RoomDef option is enabled, a blue selection box remains after erasing.
-Remove the selected RoomDefs with:

-`Tools -> RoomDefecator -> Remove RoomDefs`
+`Tools -> RoomDefecator -> Remove RoomDefs` if the Area contains Roomdefs
 ## Compatibility

 This tool has only been tested with Alree's B42 tools.
 I could not find a way to delete RoomDefs with a single click using Alree's tools.